brycie-boy/The_Cosmos/In the Buddha’s Words An Anthology of Discourses From the Pali Canon Chapter IX. SHINING THE LIGHT OF WISDOM.md

 Its application makes it clear that no entity is isolated and self-enclosed but is, rather, inherently linked to other things in a complex web of dependently originated processes.
 The key to liberation lies in understanding the causes that sustain this web and bringing them to an end within oneself.
 This is done by practicing the Noble Eightfold Path, the way to extinguish those causes.

 ___

+- Highlight(pink) - Location 5803
+THE DOMAIN OF WISDOM

 - Highlight(pink) - Location 5273
 “the domain of wisdom,” the areas to be explored and penetrated by insight.